 Dr James Morton, head of nutrition at Team Sky and an associate professor in the Faculty of Science at Liverpool John Moores University explains:

 We promote a natural approach to food.
 Our riders eat food that grows in the ground or on a tree and protein from natural sources.

 They need energy, but they also have to stay lean and healthy with a strong immune system.
 A natural diet is the best way to achieve this.

 Fat is important for everything from energy release and muscle health to immunity, but by eating the right food the fat takes care of itself.
 The riders eat eggs, milk, Greek yogurt, nuts, olive oil, avocados and some red meat for a natural mix of saturated and unsaturated fats.”

 To achieve optimal weight, Dr Morton asks the riders to “periodize” their carb intake by eating more when they train hard and cutting back when they’re less active.

 They routinely train in the morning after eating a protein-rich omelette, instead of carbohydrate-dense bread, to encourage their bodies to burn fat for fuel.

 So how does low carb real food thing work?

-According to Dr Terry Wahls it seems that nutrient density is a key part of maximising energy output.
+According to Dr Terry Wahls, it seems that nutrient density is a vital part of maximising energy output.